 Watersheds

 We depend on the water that flows through our watersheds for drinking, farming, manufacturing, and recreation as well as providing habitat for fish and other wildlife.
-The creeks, streams, wetlands, forests, valleys and other natural features provide a variety of benefits: they help reduce pollution and contaminates from our sources of drinking water, absorb rainwater during severe weather events to prevent flooding, erosion, and drought hazards, reduce air temperature during heat waves, capture and store carbon to mitigate the impacts of climate change, and support biodiversity in support of healthy ecosystems.
-Watersheds provide important ecological services for agriculture, forestry, fisheries, aggregate extraction, and other industries, as well as supporting the mental and physical health of the people who live and work in our communities.
+The creeks, streams, wetlands, forests, valleys and other natural features provide a variety of benefits.
+They help reduce pollution and contaminants from our drinking water sources, absorb rainwater during severe weather events to prevent flooding, erosion, and drought hazards, reduce air temperature during heat waves, capture and store carbon to mitigate the impacts of climate change, and support biodiversity for healthy ecosystems.
+Watersheds also support the mental and physical health of the people who live and work in our communities.

-Conservation authorities use “integrated watershed management,” which is an approach that acknowledges that resources are connected within a natural system.
-What happens to one part of these natural system will impact the entire system, and we strive to recognize and understand these relationships.
-This approach helps us identify priorities and frame our strategic plan, which then guides our watershed programs and services.
+Conservation authorities use an “integrated watershed management” approach to steward watersheds within their jurisdictions.
+This approach acknowledges that resources are connected within a natural system.
+What happens in one part of the system will impact the entire system, and we strive to recognize and understand these relationships.
+This approach also helps us identify priorities and frame our strategic plan to guide our watershed programs and services.

-Conservation Halton is responsible for an area of more than 1000 square kilometres.
-This includes the Grindstone, Bronte and Sixteen Mile Creek watersheds and 18 smaller urban watersheds that enter Lake Ontario, from Grindstone Creek in the west to Joshua’s Creek in the east.
+Conservation Halton stewards more than 1,000 square kilometres.
+This includes the Grindstone, Bronte and Sixteen Mile Creek watersheds, and 18 smaller urban watersheds that enter Lake Ontario—from Grindstone Creek in the west to Joshua’s Creek in the east.

 Grindstone Creek begins in a swampy area above the Niagara Escarpment.
 The creek passes through rural lands in Hamilton and west Halton before winding through the urban neighbourhoods of Waterdown, Aldershot, and Bayview and discharging into Hamilton Harbour.
 Grindstone Creek drains about 100 square kilometres and provides 14 percent of the water that flows into Hamilton Harbour.
 A portion of the watershed is within the Carolinian forest, which is a unique ecosystem that supports incredible biodiversity, including species found nowhere else in the world.